Borodin-Okounkov formula, string equation and topological solutions of Drinfeld-Sokolov hierarchies: Grassmannians and Toeplitz operators

-Denote with $G_+$ the group of loops $g(z)$ containing only nonnegative Fourier modes, and consider an (arbitrary) abelian subgroup $G^a_+ \subseteq G_+$.
-We proceed to recall the definition of the Sato--Segal--Wilson tau function for a point in the Grassmannian $\Gr^0$ acted by an abelian group $G_+^a$.
+Denote with $G_+$ the group of admissible loops of the form and consider an (arbitrary) abelian subgroup $G^a_+ \subseteq G_+$.
+We proceed to recall the definition of the Sato--Segal--Wilson tau function for a point in the Grassmannian $\Gr^0$ acted upon by an abelian group $G_+^a$.